OpenSpace/OpenSpace-Docs/content/milky-way/star-clusters/globular-clusters/index.md

 Globular clusters are not thought to be fertile environments for planet formation.
-However, imagine if a planet were located inside one of these clusters; its sky would be illuminated by an abundance of stars brighter than the Sun.
+However, imagine being on a planet located inside one of these clusters---its sky would be illuminated by an abundance of stars brighter than the Sun.